interbit/interbit/docs/gitbook/key-concepts/README.md

 ## Chain Joining

-Chains can join to eachother via a read or write join.
+Chains can join to each other via a read or write join.
 These joins enable Interbit blockchains to share data and interact with eachother.

 ## Read Joins